-SUBSTANCES Will participants work with NO If 'No' move to next hazard If 'Yes' use space below to identify and assess substances any risks e.g. plants, chemical, biohazard, waste Examples of risk: ill health - poisoning, infection, illness, burns, cuts.
-Is the risk high / medium / low?
-CONTROL MEASURES Indicate which proc edures a re in place to control the identified risk the departmental written Arrangements for dealing with hazardous substances and waste are followed all participants are given information, training and protective equipment for hazardous substances they may encounter participants who have allergies have advised the leader of this and carry sufficient medication for their needs waste is disposed of in a responsible manner suitable containers are provided for hazardous waste OTHER CONTROL MEASURES: please specify any other control measures you have implemented:
+SUBSTANCES Will participants NO If 'No' move to next hazard work with If 'Yes' use space below to identify and assess any substances risks e.g. plants, chemical, Examples of risk: ill health - poisoning, infection, illness, burns, cuts.
+Is the risk biohazard, waste high / medium / low?
+CONTROL Indicate which procedures are in place to control the identified risk MEASURES the departmental written Arrangements for dealing with hazardous substances and waste are followed all participants are given information, training and protective equipment for hazardous substances they may encounter participants who have allergies have advised the leader of this and carry sufficient medication for their needs waste is disposed of in a responsible manner suitable containers are provided for hazardous waste OTHER CONTROL MEASURES: please specify any other control measures you have implemented:

 OTHER HAZARDS Have you identified any other hazards?
-NO If 'No' move to next section If 'Yes' use space below to identify and assess any risks i.e. any other hazards must be noted and assessed here.
-Hazard: Risk: is the risk CONTROL MEASURES Give details of control measures in place to control the identified risks
+NO If 'No' move to next section If 'Yes' use space below to identify and assess any risks i.e. any other hazards must be noted and Hazard: 7 assessed here.
+Risk: is the IISK CONTROL MEASURES Give details of control measures in place to control the identified risks

 Have you identified any risks that are not adequately controlled?
-Declaration e below to identify the risk and what s taken Is this project subject to the UCL requirements on the ethics of Non-NHS Human Research?
+NOXMove to DYESUse spaceaction wa Declaration e below to identify the risk and what s taken Is this project subject to the UCL requirements on the ethics of Non-NHS Human Research?
 If yes, please state your Project ID Number r 🗌 For more information, please refer to: http://ethics.grad.ucl.ac.uk/ DECLARATION The work will be reassessed whenever there is a significant change and at least annually.
 Those participating in the work have read the assessment.
-Select the appropriate statement: X I the undersigned have assessed the activity and associated risks and declare that there is no significant residual risk X I the undersigned have assessed the activity and associated risks and declare that the risk will be controlled by the method(s) listed above NAME OF SUPERVISOR Mengqiu Cao SIGNATURE OF SUPERVISOR Mengqiu Cao DATE 29 May 2020 FIELDWORK 5 May 2010
+X I the undersigned have assessed the activity and associated risks and declare that there is no significant residual risk X I the undersigned have assessed the activity and associated risks and declare that the risk will be controlled by the method(s) listed above NAME OF SUPERVISOR Mengqiu Cao SIGNATURE OF SUPERVISOR lengqiu Cao DATE 29 May 2020 FIELDWORK 5 May 2010